simensen/srcmvn.com/source/_posts/2012-11-19-scaling-a-silex-code-base.md

 > what is possible.
 > <footer>— [Igor Wiedler discusses "scaling" Silex](https://igor.io/2012/11/09/scaling-silex.html)</footer>

-I've mentioned a few times that Silex can be difficult for new users because Silex has no structure.
+I've mentioned a few times that I think Silex can be difficult for new users because Silex has no structure.
 It definitely gives people some skewed impressions on its capabilities if all they really have to work from is:

     require_once __DIR__.'/../vendor/autoload.php';